-The MMF recognizes that on a surficial level, the relationship between the management of Fire Protection Program and future administrative or institution controls is fleeting.
-However, as the delivery and maintenance of administrative or institution controls remotely for generations to come is an essential component of preserving human and environmental health under a scenario in which in situ decommissioning is conducted, it is necessary that CNL demonstrate an ability to reliably maintain similar programming during this phase of the project.
+The MMF emphasizes that the delivery and maintenance of administrative or institution controls for Fire Protection must be rectified and maintained in the highest order for the protection of generations to come.
+This program is an essential component of preserving human and environmental health under a scenario in which in situ decommissioning is conducted.
+It is necessary that CNL demonstrate an ability to reliably maintain a satisfactory rating for their Fire Protection Program during this phase of the project.